8gears/keycloak-auth-proxy/README.md

 Despite the uniqueness of _keycloak-auth-proxy_ there are other project that solve the similar problem differently.

-What makes this project special is, that it can be configured with environment variables and can be deployed and run on OpenShift.

 - [OpenID / Keycloak Proxy service](https://github.com/gambol99/keycloak-proxy) This in Golang written proxy should work nicely with Keycloak and might be a value alternative to the current jvm proxy.
 - [OAuth2 Proxy](https://github.com/bitly/oauth2_proxy)